 He peered at her.
 “Yes, all right, that might be all right.”
 He backed away and Luci heard a fridge open.
-When he returned, he poured some water between her lips.
+When he returned, he poured some water from a bottle between her lips.
 That helped her feel a bit better.
 “However, you’d best be co-operative now,” he asserted.

 Luci stared at him, fighting the impulse to scream.
 “Why have you brought me here?”

 The man waggled his finger.
 “That’s not co-operative.”
 He threw the bottle away into a corner of the room, making Luci jump, then began to pace back and forth.
 “I’m not the one tied to the chair, so I’m the one who gets to ask the questions.
 It only makes sense.”
 He crouched down before her.
 “Now.
 Tell me, who are your parents?”